EFS 687 - American Language and Culture (ALC) for 2015

 EFS 687 is a 4-week program run in collaboration withVIA, a private, non-profit organization based at Stanford dedicated to Asia/US public service and education.
 VIA is responsible for recruiting students from select universities in China, Japan, Taiwan, and Korea for the two EFS 687 programs each summer.
-2014 dates for both ALC 1 and ALC 2 are August 3-August 28.
+2015 dates for both ALC 1 and ALC 2 are August 3-August 28.
 A major focus for this year's program is the language and culture of San Francisco and Silicon Valley.

 This year, we anticipate a small number of openings for students who wish to apply directly to the program.
 To be eligible, a student must be currently attending or recently graduated from a university in East Asia or Southeast Asia.
 Prospective students should understand the overall goals and content of the program, which can be accessed at www.viaprograms.org/asian_students/alc/overview.
 A minimum TOEFL score of 500 (paper)/173(computer)/61(iBT) or equivalent proficiency is required.
 Students need to submit an application and be interviewed (in person or over the phone) to be accepted to the program.
 If you are interested in applying, please contact Kazutoh Ishida (email@example.com) at VIA.

 EFS 687.
 American Language and Culture is designed to improve students' oral communication in English while providing analysis of and experience in a variety of topical sociocultural issues.
 This integration of the academic with the experiential offers students an enriching curriculum to further language development and to analyze aspects of US culture from a sociological perspective.
 Given the brevity of the course, we select four issues from the areas of diversity, innovations in decision-making, environmental initiatives, voluntarism, family, and stratification.
 These issues are addressed within the two classes which make up the course: Effective Communication and Topic Development.